-The new controller has an appealing design which invites you to come and play as much as you want (hopefully you won’t get glued for days).
-Even if it’s slightly similar to the previous controller, we have been told that here have been 40 design changes, bringing new ergonomics, ”dynamic impulse triggers” which allow for feedback in the triggers.
+The new controller has an appealing design that invites you to come and play as much as you want (hopefully, you won’t get glued for days).
+Even if it’s slightly similar to the previous controller, we have been told that there have been 40 design changes, bringing new ergonomics, “dynamic impulse triggers,” which allow for feedback in the triggers.
 Read more about the new Xbox One controller in our dedicated post.

 Let’s talk games

 The Xbox One will also have a dedicated game DVR which, in my understanding, will let you record and watch later your favorite in-game moments.
 It’s somehow similar to PlayStation 4’s controller button that allows for replay.
 What’s interesting is that there will be an editor for your recordings, as well.

 As you wait to join a multiplayer game, you will now be able to play another one!
 Present at the event, Electronic Arts has announced that they will develop, as expected, in fact, four games for Xbox One: FIFA, Madden NFL, NBA Live, and UFC.
 The games will reach Xbox One in the following 12 months, and EA assures us that they are going to be revolutionary.
 We’ll be here to test them, have no doubt about it!
 The games will be powered by EA Sports Ignite, the new game engine from EA.

 Forza Motorsport 5 will be one of the first games for the Xbox One.
 The demo on the scene looked pretty impressive.
 Also, Quantum Break from Remedy has been demoed.
 Microsoft Studios will release 15 exclusive games, 8 of them being brand new franchises.
 And yes, Call of Duty will be here, as well, with the Ghosts sequel.